danvk/computing-in-the-catskills/README.md

 This is the key file that `loops.py`, `tsp.py` and `subset_cover.py` work off of.

+At this point (optional), you can generate an optimal hike using Traveling Salesman (OR Tools):

+    poetry run python tsp.py data/catskills/network+parking.geojson > hikes/tsp.geojson

+This approach is slower and less flexible than Weighted Subset Cover, but it has the advantage of allowing hikes of any length using any number of peaks.

 Pull in elevation data and add it to the network file:

     poetry run eio clip -o data/catskills/ele.tif --bounds -74.9 41.6 -73.6 42.5